 Online & Campus Based - Visit Website

-The Pediatric Nurse Practitioner-Primary Care program at UCSF prepares advanced nursing professionals to deliver comprehensive healthcare for children from birth through young adulthood.
-Focused on health equity, the specialty emphasizes addressing health disparities and developing clinical expertise in ambulatory settings.
-Students gain advanced skills in pediatric primary and chronic illness care, with clinical rotations in diverse healthcare environments like community health centers and public clinics.
-Graduates become leaders in pediatric healthcare, equipped to serve vulnerable and underserved populations while pursuing national certification.
+UCSF's Pediatric Nurse Practitioner-Primary Care hybrid program prepares advanced nursing professionals to deliver comprehensive healthcare for children from birth through young adulthood.
+With a strong focus on health equity, students develop clinical expertise in ambulatory settings while addressing health disparities.
+The program emphasizes chronic illness management and provides clinical rotations in diverse environments like community health centers and public clinics.
+Graduates become leaders in pediatric healthcare, equipped to serve vulnerable populations while pursuing national certification in primary care pediatrics.

 • Health equity focused specialty